Can you take Viagra with alcohol?

 • 1.5 ounces or a “shot” of 80-proof (40% alcohol content) distilled spirits or liquor (e.g., gin, rum, vodka, whiskey)

-Drink water or nonalcoholic beverages in between the alcoholic drinks to prevent dehydration.
+Drink water or nonalcoholic beverages in between the alcoholic beverages to prevent dehydration.
 Know your limits, and be sure to stop drinking alcohol when you start to feel intoxicated.

-And, for those on certain prescription drugs like nitrates or alpha-blockers, do not take Viagra, even without alcohol, before speaking with your healthcare provider, as negative drug interactions and serious side effects can occur when these medications are combined with Viagra.
+And, for those on certain prescription drugs like nitrates or alpha-blockers, do not take Viagra, even without alcohol, before speaking with your healthcare provider.
+Negative drug interactions and serious side effects can occur when these medications are combined with Viagra.

 Alcohol and erectile dysfunction

-Erectile dysfunction (ED) is usually not negatively affected by alcohol intake—assuming you’re drinking moderately.
-In fact, some men with ED find that a drink or two can loosen them up enough that their existing erectile problems dissipate.
+Erectile dysfunction (ED) is usually not negatively affected by alcohol intake—assuming you’re staying within the recommended limit of 1–2 drinks per day.
+In fact, some people with ED find that a drink or two can loosen them up enough that their existing erectile problems improve (though this is probably only the case in ED that’s more related to sexual performance anxiety).
 The evidence tells us that it’s unlikely moderate drinking is a cause of ED.

 The story looks quite different when we look at people with a dependence on alcohol.
 In those with alcohol dependence, ED can be a result.
 This is likely because long-term, heavy drinking causes damage to the blood vessels, including the blood vessels in the penis.

-Similarly, other lifestyle factors that damage blood flow, like obesity, smoking, and lack of physical activity can lead to ED.
+Similarly, other lifestyle factors that can damage blood flow, like obesity, smoking, and lack of physical activity, can lead to ED.
 ED can happen at any age (though it’s more common in older age groups, especially those over 70).

 Does grapefruit juice affect Viagra?